How Long Is A Script For A 2 Hour Movie? And How To Use The Answer In Your Screenwriting

 Hollywood storytelling model feat

-Pretty much, every film consists of three acts.
-In a two-hour film, the first act tends to be 30 pages, the second around 60 pages, and the third act around 30 pages.
+In a two-hour film, the first act tends to be 30 pages, the second around 60, and the third act around 30 pages.

-This means the first act break is around 30 minutes in screentime, and the second act break will be close to minute 90 for a two-hour film.
+This means the first act break is around 30 minutes in screen time, and the second act break will be close to minute 90 for a two-hour film.

 This standard type of pacing is also what makes it very difficult to write the first act.

-Packing all of this into 30 pages means you can’t dwell too much on extraneous detail.
-Big moments of action, fun scenes, and big set-pieces are better reserved for the second act.
+Big moments of action, fun scenes, and big set pieces are better reserved for the second act.

-Keep things moving in the first act
+Keep things moving in the first act.

-It’s also good to keep things moving in the first act because it is rare for a producer or someone taking unsolicited submissions to read past page 20.
+It’s also good to keep things moving in the first act because it is rare for a producer or someone taking unsolicited submissions to read past page 20!

 Unfortunately, if you are an unknown writer, you cannot wait until the script’s end to convince anyone.

-A strong first act is the most important thing to get someone to read through your script.
 Coming up with a strong opening scene and interesting ways to introduce characters and the conflict is essential.

 Tie your scenes together into sequences, vary moments of action with moments of dialogue/exposition, and alter between emotional highs and emotional lows.